zero-to-mastery/GameSenshi/CONTRIBUTING.md

 Watch this [video](https://www.youtube.com/watch?v=C6MGKHkNtxU) on how to use Project in Github.

-Basically just add card card to the project, or pick the cards, you want to work on.
+Basically just add card (adn convert into issue) to the project, or pick a card, you want to work on.

 Go [here](https://github.com/tylim88/GameSenshi/projects) to see what you can do or what to do.